 8) Listen to music etc., not even with headphones.

-13) The examinees are not allowed to talk to each other in the exam room during or after the exam
+12) Talk to other students in the exam room during or after the exam.

 Exam aids at written sit-in exams

 6. At written sit-in exams it is not allowed to bring exam aids, including electronic exam aids, except any aids stated as allowed aids in the course description of the individual exam.
 It is also not allowed to write/make notes, formulas etc., in the exam neither answer nor elsewhere, before the exam starts.